zaedulislam/Machine_Learning_Projects/Cereal/README.md

 10. **shelf**: display shelf (1, 2, or 3, counting from the floor)
 11. **rating**: a rating of the cereals (calculated by Consumer Reports)

+## 4. Method
+**Step 1:** At first, import the dataset into .csv format from .txt file.

+**Step 2:** Import necessary libraries

+**Step 3:** Read the dataset and store it into pandas dataframe

+**Step 4:** Then, data Preparation is done.
+Missing values are filled up by the mean values of those attributes respectively.

+**Step 5:** Find the number of clusters from Dendrogram

+**Step 6:** Fitting Hierarchical Clustering to the Cereals and predict

-## 4. Questions
+## 5. Questions
 Use the given data files to find the following:
 1. Is a strong correlation between dietary fiber and potassium?
-2. Are groups of cereals from which we can choose according to our preferences?
-3. See other correlation between the data given in the files.
+2. See other correlation between the data given in the files.
-4. Try to find some other information
+3. Try to find some other information
+4. Are groups of cereals from which we can choose according to our preferences?

 ## References